Expat Child Syndrome: Understanding and Overcoming the Challenges

 The Impact of Expat Child Syndrome During Adolescence

 During adolescence, the impact of Expat Child Syndrome can be particularly significant.
-Teenagers and young adults who have grown up in foreign countries may experience feelings of isolation, disorientation, and a lack of identity.
+Teenagers and young adults who have grown up in foreign countries may experience the urge to isolate themselves, disorientation, and a lack of identity.
 These challenges can lead to mental health issues such as anxiety, depression, and substance abuse.

 Ben was treated at Yes We Can Youth Clinics for his depression.